mermaid-js/mermaid/docs/usage.md

   <script>mermaid.initialize({startOnLoad:true});</script>
 ```

-Further down on your page mermaid will look for tags with `class="mermaid"`.
+Further down on your page mermaid will look for `div` tags with `class="mermaid"`.
 From these tags mermaid will try to
-read the chart definiton and replace it with the svg chart.
+read the chart definiton and render it as an svg chart.

 ### Define a chart like thi: